zsparal/api-documentation/source/reference/v1/refunds-api/create-refund.rst

 --------
 ``201`` ``application/json; charset=utf-8``

-A refund object is returned, as described in :ref:`Get refund <v1/refunds-get>`.
+A refund object is returned, as described in :doc:`Get refund </reference/v1/refunds-api/get-refund>`.

 Example
 -------